aleydatrevinot/NN-Trees/Data/Description.md

-# This folder contains the data necessary to run the code :)
+# This folder contains most of the data necessary to run the code :)
+## Tree data

+Tree data in NN_Tree_Data MATLAB structure

+## Input Parameter Data

+Starts as InputSeries

 ## scPDSI Data